 Grab some grub

 It’s true.
 Something about the rain makes us all feel a little bit lazy.
 While we don’t suggest lying in bed all day, there are other ways to take it easy, like dining out.
 Instead of cooking, why not head to lunch with some friends or take the family to a nice dinner.
 Dining out is the perfect addition to any list of rainy day trips, and food always tastes better when you didn’t have to cook it yourself!
 So sit back, relax, and enjoy the food with great company.

 Get your hair done, get your nails done, literally go to the spa – treat yourself to some luxury and relaxation!
 If you’re willing to splurge a little, a spa day could be just the rainy day trip you need.
 Here are some Northeast spa and wellness centers perfect for melting away those knots.

 New York, N.Y.

 With facials, full-body massages and other luxury spa treatments, this elegant spa has everything you need to de-stress, relax and unwind.
 Its vast range of spa offerings can be experienced in a soothing atmosphere well above the bustle of NYC.
 Walk in tired and worn-out, leave balanced and rejuvenated.
 Not a New York native?
-Look at more Mandarin Oriental locations.
+Check out the spa at the Boston Mandarin Oriental.

 What’s your favorite thing to do on a rainy day?
 Tell us in the comments below!